JeremyGrosser/drivers/README.md

-This crate is a collection of sensor drivers.
+This crate is an assorted collection of drivers.